bjoern-janson/computational-phase-boundary/falsification.md

 # 8. Geometry Failure

-The framework predicts that structural events modify the search geometry:
+The framework predicts that structural events modify the structure of the search process:

 $$
 \chi: